...

 Changing schools can present social challenges for children:

 Children may need to adjust to a new social environment, make new friends, and adapt to different social dynamics.
-Parents can provide guidance and support to help their child navigate these changes successfully.
+In this process, parents can provide guidance and support to help their child navigate these changes successfully, ensuring they feel confident and secure in their new surroundings.

 Choosing the Right School